 Industrial Growth Platform Inc. (IGPI) is a premier Japanese business advisory firm with presence and coverage across Asian markets.
 IGPI was established by former members of Industrial Revitalization Corporation of Japan (IRCJ) in 2007.
 IRCJ, a US $100 billion Japanese sovereign wealth fund, is known as one of the most successful turn-around fund supported by the Japanese government.

 In 2017, IGPI collaborated with Japan Bank for International Cooperation (JBIC) to form JBIC IG, providing investment advisory services and supporting overseas investment.
 In 2019, JBIC along with BaltCap has jointly established Nordic Ninja, a €100 million venture capital fund to focus on deep tech sectors such as autonomous mobility, digital health, AR/VR/MR, artificial intelligence, robotics and IoT in the Nordic and Baltic region.
 In 2019, IGPI established IGPI Technology to focus in the area of science and technology.
 The company invests in technological ventures and provides hands-on management support.
 The company also provides business development support towards commercialization and monetization of technologies

 IGPI Singapore was established in 2013 to focus on management consulting and M&A advisory in Southeast Asia across various sectors.
 We act as a bridge between Japan and Southeast Asia, having advised on market entry strategy, potential target search, valuation, due diligence, M&A process management, post-merger integration and change management for leading Japanese clients.
 In addition, we have helped businesses in Southeast Asia enter Japan and acted as sell-side advisor for SMEs and private equity fund looking to divest.

-Get in touch with us on digital transformation, strategic planning and M&A related topics!
+Get in touch with us on digital transformation in Singapore, strategic planning and M&A related topics!